 Estimated time to read 18 min, 3406 words (disclaimer)

-1. Findings from radiology exams will show issues within the body but it does not indicate if those findings are the cause of pain or dysfunction.
+1. Findings from radiology exams will show issues within the body but it does not always indicate if those findings are the cause of pain or dysfunction.
+These findings should be correlated with orthopedic testing.

 2. It is difficult to change our minds, but there has been emerging evidence that there are other potential mechanisms involved with the sensation and perception of pain.